tschanzvera/boston-city-data-exercise/README.md

 This is a little exercise that I had to do for my MITxPRO course.

 You can look at the results at: https://tschanzvera.github.io/boston-city-data-exercise/index1.html

+## SUPPORT

+If you have any questions please contact www.linkedin.com/in/vera-tschanz-500258a2

+## LICENSE

+MIT LICENSE